TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

    :alt: Creating a page using drag and drop

 #.
-Choose a page type by selecting one of the icons (here a standard page)
+Choose a page type by selecting one of the icons (here a standard page,
+   see the :ref:`Page types chapter <pages-types>`).

 #.
 Drop the icon either between two existing pages (will create a sibling)
    or on an existing page (will create a child).